Pareto logo

 How efficiently do LLMs learn?

-LEAPBench evaluates eight frontier LLMs across 55 optimization tasks to identify the best learners.
+LEAPBench evaluates twelve frontier LLMs across 55 optimization tasks to identify the best learners.

-Marilyn Zhang Tianfeng Chen Fabián Barzuna Kate M. Lubrano Ankita Rathod Mark E. Whiting
+Marilyn Zhang Tianfeng Chen Fabián Barzuna Ankita Rathod Mark E. Whiting

 Explore results Read the paper